 - When the meter is installed we'll check for any leaks on the service pipe.
-If we discover a leak you will need to arrange for someone else to do the work for you at your cost. - If there is a leak we'll make an adjustment to the charges provided the leak is repaired promptly and provided that it was not caused by your negligence and was not one you should have known about and could have repaired sooner.
+If we discover a leak we can repair it under our free repair scheme subject to the terms of the scheme or you can arrange for someone else to do the work for you at your cost. - If there is a leak we'll make an adjustment to the charges provided the leak is repaired promptly and provided that it was not caused by your negligence and was not one you should have known about and could have repaired sooner.
 This adjustment won't be repeated for subsequent leaks.

 Where adjustments are made to water consumption charges a similar adjustment will be made to the sewerage charges.
-If a leak occurs on your supply, you'll need to complete a leakage claim form which can be obtained from our Customer Care Billing Contact Centre on 0345 7 500 500.
+If a leak occurs on your supply, you'll need to complete a leakage claim form which can be obtained from our Customer Care Billing Contact Centre on 03457 500 500.